bcmichael/RNMR-Docs/docs/command/full_command.md

 `RSTBUF` restores buffer values from a file fspec written using `SAVBUF` and applies them to processing buffer buf.
 If no fspec is provided RNMR will prompt for it with temp as a default.
 If no bufer is specified RNMR will not prompt for it and will apply the loaded values to processing buffer 1 (the visible process buffer).
+## RSTGBL
+Restore global arguments from file

+Category: Arguments

+Format: `RSTGBL` fspec

+Defaults: temp

+Description:
+`RSTGBL` restores global arguments from a file fspec written using `SAVGBL`.
+If no fspec is provided RNMR will prompt for it with temp as a default.
+Note that global arguments from the file will overwrite existing arguments with the same name.
 ## RSTLCK
 Restore lock values from file